What is Prenatal Massage? Massage therapy for pregnant women.

 What difference in qualifications or training do your massage therapists have over a non-specialized massage therapist?
 We'll try to keep this relatively brief: All LMTs (in Utah) have a 30-90 min crash course during massage school on how to do a (pretty lousy) pregnancy massage with the pregnant woman propped on her side with a few pillows.
 Many myths are perpetuated out of fear of doing harm (ie, no 1st trimester massage, no foot/ankle massage, massage can induce labor, massage has to be light touch only, etc.) Some take an elective course in Prenatal Massage that is usually 8 credit hours, maybe as many as 16-20 credit hours.
 They get a lot of theory, and practice on usually ONE pregnant model.
 Others will go for "Certification" in Prenatal Massage by taking a weekend seminar that is 24-36 hours of instruction in pregnancy, birth, and techniques, taught by a true maternity massage specialist; they then go home and submit documentation of practice sessions on 1-5 pregnant clients.
 Some are taught to ONLY put pregnant women on their sides for prenatal massage, which most massage therapists aren't very good at.
 Practitioners are left with a lot of knowledge... but little-to-no supervised, real-life experience.

 Our staff of Utah Licensed Massage Therapists usually only apply for work here if they are passionate about pregnancy and birth.
-After passing an initial interview and assessment of general massage skills, they complete 2-week comprehensive course that was developed by Rebecca Overson, founder of Salt Lake Prenatal Massage.
+After passing an initial interview and assessment of general massage skills, they complete 2-week comprehensive course that was developed by Rebecca Overson, founder of Salt Lake Prenatal Massage and previous owner.
 In addition to common sense pregnancy massage practice, they learn what pregnant women want, need, and expect.
 Not only do they learn EVERYTHING they should know about pregnancy and birth, they also get over the pregnancy fears and myths they learned in massage school.
 They learn that while pregnant women require special handling, pregnancy is NOT a disease, and pregnant women are NOT fragile.
-They learn what do to and what not to do, when to worry and when not to worry, and also dive into the culture of birth in the USA and what women are really going through during pregnancy and the many choices they must face.
+They learn what to do and what not to do, when to worry and when not to worry, and also dive into the culture of birth in the USA and what women are really going through during pregnancy and the many choices they must face.
 They learn skills and mindsets required to be truly supportive, professional, caring, and helpful for all aspects of pregnancy.

 After all studies are done in level one and all homework submitted, they complete level two, which consists of 6-12+ practice sessions in our clinic, on our regular clients, who give rigorous feedback.
 Only after passing both levels of Maternity Massage training, demonstrating confidence in knowledge AND skill, do we allow our therapists to take paying clients.
 We offer a 100% satisfaction guarantee on all service.